fishslips/TimSeverance/docs/Academic/CS-2420/Week 3.md

 #### Implementation

-i marks the current index.
-j gets set to the current index so we can back track If the element at j-1 is greater than the element at j then
+i marks the current index, which is the first element in the unsorted region. (starts at 1st not to be confused with 0th) j gets set to the current index so we can back track If the value at j-1 is greater than the value at j then
 - we save element at j to temp
 - Move element from j-1 to index j
 - Move value from temp to j-1